-Reema came across an ad on the web which promoted joint term life insurance.
-She immediately called her husband Sumit and asked him “Hi.
+Reema came across an ad on the web which promoted joint term insurance for couples.
+She immediately called her husband Sumit and asked him, “Hi.
 Are you busy?”

-Reema continued the conversation, “I just came across a term insurance plan.
+Reema said, “I just came across a term insurance plan.
 It’s a joint term insurance plan.
 Should we go ahead with it?
 I’m not very sure if it’s a good option for a married couple like us?
-I even calculated the premium amount and it’s fairly less.
-Since, you are my personal financial expert; I thought I’ll discuss this with you.”
+I even calculated the premium amount, and it’s fairly less.
+Since you are my financial expert, I thought I’d discuss this with you.”

 Now coming back to your question – are these policies suitable for all couples?